Benny Thau: Casting director

 George Sidney described Thau as "a very quiet man, a gentle man."
 He would be brought in to calm down the performers when they got upset.
 He said, "Benny spoke very quietly.
 You could almost never quite hear what he said.
 But he would talk to this one and that one and had the ability to calm things down.

 A Vanity Fair article by Bob Colacello described Thau in 1949 as a "short, heavyset man with thinning hair", and quoted the biographer Charles Higham as saying "Thau's casting couch was the busiest in Hollywood".

 Dore Schary wrote in his 1979 memoirs, "Ben Thau was and is smooth and cool, and in a short time I asked myself, “When will Benny thaw?”
 He never did."

-In 1951, following the departure of Louis B. Mayer from MGM, though was on the four man MGM executive committee, along with Dore Schary and Eddie Mannix.
-Thau's main job was dealing with stars and contracting.
-Schary alter recalled:
+In 1951, following the departure of Louis B. Mayer from MGM, Thau remained on the MGM executive committee, along with Dore Schary and Eddie Mannix.
+Thau's primary job was dealing with stars and contracting.
+Schary later recalled:

 During the remaining years of my term at Metro, I never had the friendship of Ben Thau.
 To some degree it was my fault...
 I did not receive what we now call “vibes” of friendliness from Thau.
 As a result, I stood away from him.
 I did not quarrel with him but I seldom laughed with him.
 He was a naysayer.
 During a year when studios were making a large number of pictures, more pictures failed than succeeded.
 In some cases, the failures served a purpose in eating up overhead and in a way added to the profits of the successes.
 But a naysayer had a field day.
 By acting as Cassandra, he could in time be known as the guy who predicted all of the flops.